SWAT responds to barricaded man at Longview apartment complex Wednesday

-One man was taken to St. John Medical Center after barricading himself from law enforcement who were serving an arrest warrant for him in West Longview Wednesday morning.
+One man was taken to PeaceHealth Southwest Medical Center after suffering a self-inflicted gunshot wound while law enforcement were serving an arrest warrant for him in West Longview on Wednesday morning.

 Interim Longview Police Chief Robert Huhta said Longview police went to the Mountain View Apartments complex Wednesday morning to search for Daryl Lee McKinney, who was wanted on suspicion of a felony assault.
 When police contacted McKinney, he fled into a storage unit, barricaded himself inside and would not communicate with officers, Huhta said.
 He was armed at the time.